Is it harder to learn guitar left-handed? Well, no…

 For example, a recent study at the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do!

 And that is it, guys.
-The only significant difference is chord diagrams, and to be honest if you can’t figure those out maybe you should go back to Guitar Hero.
+The only significant difference is chord diagrams, and to be honest, if you can’t figure those out then maybe you should go back to Guitar Hero.
 This ridiculous myth only exists due to misguided assumptions made by naive newbies and right handed ‘experts’.

 TLDR: Guitar is easy to pick up but tricky to master.
 Please do not dump your frustrations on the fact that you are a southpaw.
-Man-up and get the job done…lefty style.
+Suck it up and get the job done…lefty style.